 I have been enthusiastically teaching psychology and research methods in the UK and Canada for over 10 years.
 My research has involved OCD contamination fears and virtual reality treatment of social anxiety and public speaking fears.
-I also enjoy researching student transitions, wellbeing and wholistic success.
+I also enjoy researching student transitions, well-being and wholistic academic success.
 In my free time, I play beach and indoor volleyball.
 How do you switch off?

-Eva's Drop-In Office Hour (OH):
+Dr. Zysk's Drop-In Office Hour:

 My OH will include in-person & online options for maximal accessibility.
 They will typically be of "everyone-welcome" style which means everyone is welcome to join, ask questions, join in with discussions, or just listen in.
 I'm happy to discuss the course and related content, and provide success and well-being tips.
 You can pop in & out of my OH anytime as you please.
-If you have a private or personal matter, please contact me by email and we can book a time to speak privately, or stay behind at the end of my OH.
+If you have a private or personal matter, stay behind at the end of any of my OHs, or contact me by email to arrange an alternate time to meet.